 Himalayan peaks, clear rivers, pine forests, and a laid-back mountain lifestyle: India’s mountain state of Himachal Pradesh offers the perfect ingredients for slow-paced long stays away from hectic city life.
-From a family summer getaway to a backpacker’s destination, the state has been through many avatars over the years.
-Today, with a vibrant café culture and a recent spate of remote work facilities, it’s easy to see why the destination has evolved into a top choice for remote workers and digital nomads.
+Today, with a vibrant cafe culture and a recent spate of remote work facilities, it’s easy to see why the destination has evolved into a top choice for remote workers and digital nomads.

-All of the small towns here are eminently walkable, with a unique character and culture.
+All of the small towns here are walkable and each has a unique character and culture.
 Bustling tourist spots like Manali and Shimla thrive with markets and street life, but also offer access to quiet nature trails and adventure sports.
 Even low-key destinations have amped up their game, welcoming digital nomads with good WiFi and strong coffee amidst the majesty of the mountains.

 Many hostels double up as coworking spaces, offering good WiFi and quiet common spaces to work amidst the greenery.
 Riverside Alt Life has cozy indoor and outdoor spaces to work from.
 At Young Monk, you can work from an outdoor terrace with mountain views.
 Timberwolves has an airy cafe with WiFi, plus a view of snow-covered peaks and a steady supply of tea and coffee while you work.
 Iconic Old Manali spots include Drifter’s Café, where you can set up your laptop for the day, dine on café fare and burgers, and relax with books and board games after work.
 Plug in at Dylan’s Toasted & Roasted to soak in the historic vibe as you work.